-The most advanced new feature of the AutoMATE II lies in an innovative new X-ray detector.
 The detector used in the AutoMATE II is the D/teX Ultra1000, an electronic Si strip detector that has high dynamic range, high sensitivity, and good energy resolution, as well as not requiring any consumable gas.

 X-ray diffraction (XRD)